kauercurtis/sudoku-solver/README.md

 Row: A row in a sudoku puzzle (there are a total of 9 of these).
 Column: A column in a sudoku puzzle (there are a total of 9 of these).
-Quartile: A 3x3 area in a sudoku puzzle (there are a total of 9 of these).
+ninetile: A 3x3 area in a sudoku puzzle (there are a total of 9 of these).
 Contradiction: Something that doesn't follow the rules of a sudoku puzzle.
 constantValue: A given Value from the sudoku puzzle.
 During algorithmic runtime, represented as constantValue + 10.
 ________________________________________________________________________________________________________________________________________________________________________________